 The first week of my new job should have been an exciting time, but looking back there are a lot of black marks.
 Actually, the first month on the new job is truly black in my mind.

 I questioned what my purpose was in the world.
-That was definitely my darkest moment throughout the entire ordeal.

 It so happened I began dating G during this time, and something simply clicked.
 We became inseparable following our first hiking date.

 Life was good.
 I had weathered the storm and come out in one piece.

 There were times the past still hit me.
 Unfortunately, even choosing to be happy is a constant battle when you have healing wounds.
 But I did my best.
 I failed a few times.

 But I forgave myself for those mistakes and moved forward.

 Four months have passed, and I’m doing better than I ever imagined possible.

 I once thought I needed an apology from Wilbur.
 I thought an apology would help calm my heart and release my resentment towards him.
 However, now I realize that is not something I ever needed nor something I now want.
 My relationship with Wilbur didn’t actually hurt me; it showed me an unhealed part of myself which was preventing me from being truly loved.
 That is where I now am: I am past this hurtful experience and terrible relationship, and realize I am worth more.
 So, so much more.
 I once blindly and naively gave my mind and heart to a man when I didn’t have to, and I now know that I have the right to choose what I want in my life.
 It wasn’t until I fully experienced the worst case scenario that I was able to acknowledge that it felt so wrong and that I truly do deserve so much more.